cipauline/spacexAPI_data_fetching/README.md

-# Space X data ETL Pipeline
+# SpaceX data ETL Pipeline

 ## Project overview
-Fetching data from a Space X API on spaceship launches.
+Fetching data from a SpaceX API on spaceship launches.
 Transforming it into a DataFrame and loading into a postgreSQL database.
 Automating tasks with Apache Airflow.

 Project files:
 - ``dags/dag.py`` - dag with tasks and their order<br>